lynnjm7/licensify/README.md

 licensify --init
 ```

+NOTE: You must run `--init` prior to using this tool!!

 As part of the setup process, you will be prompted to enter a series of default
-values to use when generating licenses.
+values to use when generating licenses in the future.

 # Listing available options
 To list the available license templates that are installed, use